amandasimonds/team-profile-generator/README.md

 3.Install npm packages

-4.Run <node app.js> in the terminal to start the CLI operation
+4.Run "node app.js" in the terminal to start the CLI operation